EnzyBrand/DeliveryService/README.md

 This service acts as middleware between Shopify and StopSuite to:

-1. **At Checkout:** Calculate and return local compost delivery rates based on customer address
+1. **At Checkout:** Calculate and return local compost delivery rates based on customer address.
-2. **After Purchase (Not Active Yet):** Automatically sync orders to StopSuite for fulfillment
+2. **After Purchase:** Automatically sync orders to StopSuite for fulfillment and route assignment.

 ---